+Visit 1: Baseline

-Visit 1: Screening Step Procedure Details 1.4 Habitual Lenses Record the subject's habitual lens type, parameters, lens care solution, wear modality and approximate prescription date.
-1.5 Eligibility after Screening All responses to Screening Inclusion Criteria questions must be answered "yes" and all responses to Exclusion Criteria must be answered "no" for the subject to be considered eligible.
-If subject is deemed to be ineligible after screening, proceed to Final Evaluation and complete Subject Disposition.
-Refraction and Biomicroscopy forms do not need to be completed as part of Final Evaluation.
+Step Procedure Details

+1.14 Eligibility after Baseline All responses to Inclusion Criteria questions must be answered "yes" and all responses to Exclusion Criteria questions must be answered "no" for the subject to be considered eligible.
+If subject is deemed to be ineligible after baseline, proceed to Final Evaluation and complete all forms.